triton-inference-server/server/README.md

 The following table lists the ROCm-enabled Triton Inference Server component repositories.
 All components are based on **Triton Inference Server r25.12**.

-> **Note**: These repositories and branches are temporary during active development.
-We plan to clean up, merge branches, and upgrade to a newer version of Triton Inference Server in the future.
+> **Note**: These repositories contain ROCm-enabled source code.
+For the remaining repositories used to build the Triton Server artifacts without need of ROCm enablement, we use them as-is from the Triton Inference Server GitHub repository https://github.com/triton-inference-server.

 | Component | Repository | Branch |
 |-----------|------------|--------|